charleskoehl/parsimonious/docs/README.md

 ### Version 3.5.4 - 17th October 2017
 ##### Fixed
-* Fixed isPointer method's recognition of one of the 3 different types of pointer objects it checks for.
+* The way isPointer recognizes of one of the 3 different types of pointer objects it checks for.

 ### Version 3.5.3 - 17th October 2017
-##### Fixed
+##### Changed
 * isPointer method' recognizes 3 different types of pointer objects.
 * More thorough tests for isPFObject method, including invalidating pointers.
 * More thorough tests for isUser method.